ropensci/weathercan/.github/pull_request_template.md

 <!--
 Thank you for contributing to weathercan!
 Please make sure you review the CONTRIBUTING.md file before opening a PR.
--->
+In particular, discuss your proposed changes in an existing or new issue before opening a PR -->

 <!--- Provide a general summary of your changes in the Title above -->